 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or curtains.

 - Call Peitz Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a pricey repair.
 When your air conditioner freezes over it can lead to damage to the compressor.
 Replacing your compressor could easily cost as much as a downpayment on a new system.
 Actually, many homeowners are forced to decide between installing a new system vs repairing the damaged unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of having a less expensive emergency.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of having a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.